wootfish/theseus.dht/docs/index.md

 - Implementation!

 - Interesting question: The Noise Protocol Framework has the concept of a "fallback pattern", which allows graceful handling of situations where one party is not able to complete a handshake as desired by the other.
 It would be worth looking into whether we can securely integrate these patterns into the Theseus DHT protocol.
 The win would be that node key rotation becomes easier, which probably only really matters for very long-lived nodes.
   - This is easier said than done.
-We have to be careful to avoid unnecessarily weakening the protocol against MitM attacks in the case of fallback protocols involving node keys.
+We have to be careful to avoid unnecessarily weakening the protocol against MitM attacks in the case of fallback protocols involving peer keys.
 There will probably turn out to be a trade-off here, and it will have to be carefully considered.
   - Remember that a MitM attacker could trivially force a fallback handshake by just corrupting some transmitted data.
   - On the other hand, the benefits for people running long-lived nodes at static addresses also need to be considered.
 Supporting fallback could allow them to periodically rotate node keys and/or recover from key compromise without remote peers having to update their contact info for the nodes.